 - Jensen’s alpha – Calculator, formula, and examples.

 - Sharpe ratio – Calculator, formula, and examples.

 - Treynor ratio – Calculator, formula, and examples.

 - Investments quiz – Test your learning of the material taught in this course.

 If you are a total beginner to investing, we suggest you begin with the first lesson: basic return calculations.
-If you are comfortable performing simple return calculations, you can head straight to average return calculations where we introduce the concepts of arithmetic average return and geometric average return.
+If you are comfortable performing simple return calculations, you can head straight to return volatility or expected return where we discuss investment risk and return in more detail.
 Or, if you are comfortable with investment basics, you can start from portfolio return where we begin to cover modern portfolio theory.

 Check out our other free courses and tutorials

 We also offer a course on trading basics.
 It introduces the fundamental concepts beginner traders need to be familiar with.
 If you are interested in digital tokens in general or cryptocurrencies in particular, we provide a course on tokenomics as well.
 This course is for beginners and covers topics ranging from nun-fungible tokens to cryptocurrency exchanges.
 Finally, you can check out our tutorial on analyzing stock returns.
 Within this tutorial, we provide step-by-step guides on topics such as plotting time series or histograms of stock returns.